Buffaloham/Catagon-Installer/README.md

 # Catagon Installer
 A Minecraft modpack installer designed to be quick and simple to use.

+WARNING!
+At it's current state, it's very volatile and most likely has security flaws.

 ## Usage:
 1. Obtain exe/py file
 2. Open program